 Life is a series of moments and time is the name we give to the chain that binds them.
 For my part, I capture these moments and paint them with light and lenses.
 My work is in freezing memories; preserving the emotions and thoughts that make them meaningful and telling the stories behind the special moments in our lives through images.

-My childhood was like a fairy tail my sister and I grew up in one room, A large room in a two-bedroom apartment in rather a posh part of Colombo in Sri Lanka.
+My childhood was like a fairytale my sister and I grew up in one room, A large room in a two-bedroom apartment in rather a posh part of Colombo in Sri Lanka.
 My parents created this magical world around us.
-Even at times, we didn't have lots of money, and there were few of those times, they always made us feel anything, and everything was possible and that the sky was the limit.
+Even at times, we didn't have lots of money, and there were a few those times, they always made us feel anything, and everything was possible and that the sky was the limit.
 My mom used to read me bedtime stories, they were mostly about beautiful places and cultures that are different to mine: magical sunsets and people in far-off places with painted faces.
 Mythical tribes on mountain tops.
 The Adventures of Tintin and how maid Marian was rescued by Robyn Hood.
 I was mesmerised, these stories there were captivating.
 Late at night when I fell asleep, I spend my days in other worlds climbing, fighting off lions all in my little Indiana jones adventures and that one day I would visit all of these countries and bring back these stories home, she would smile and reply "of course you will"

 In 1260 Marco Polo headed off to find China.
 When I was seven, my dad gave me some coins and permission to ride my bike down to the local store; they say there comes a day in a boy's life when he first crosses the street and enters the company of the great explorers.
-In the summer, I too joined the list of the great explores.
+In the summer, I too joined the list of great explorers.

 I remember the first time my dad put a camera in my hand.
 Even before finishing that initial roll of film (yes, film), I understood what had happened, the world had changed, and my life would never be the same.
 Ever since then, I've never been one for indoors or cooperative games based on relational interdependence.
 So grew up with an insatiable longing to explore the unknown and longing to return.